 - If you can see the wipes that are causing the blockage, reach in and grab them.
 Put on gloves if you need to, but flushing again and trying to force them through the pipes will only make things worse.

 - Get out your plunger.
 (Although most people only have one, there is actually a difference between a sink plunger and a toilet plunger.
 You need the latter like this one.)
-Unlike other options, a plunger will not help to remove the clog from your pipes, but it may loosen it enough for it to pass through.
+Plungers will not help to remove the clog from your pipes, but it may loosen it enough for it to pass through.